ABindoff/alex_mixed_models/pseudoreplication.md

 Pseudoreplication and mixed models
 ----------------------------------

-We simulate a lab experiment that takes cells from four mouse embryos, which are from two mothers.
+We simulate a lab experiment that takes cells from four mouse embryos, and these embryos come from two mothers.
 Under blinded conditions, some cells have a treatment applied and the remainder serve as controls.
-The investigator has no knowledge of which embryo (or mother) the cells came from until after the experiment.
-A continuous, and normally distributed measure `y` is taken of each cell.
+The investigator has no knowledge of which embryo (or mother) the cells came from until after the experiment. `y` is the response variable, it is continuous and normally distributed.

 ``` r
 mean.treatment.effect <- 1.5